Philadelphia Pride 2026: March, Festival & Complete Party Guide

 March Timeline

-- 11:00 AM - 1:00 PM: The March moves west on Walnut through Center City, passing through the heart of Philadelphia.
+- 11:00 AM - 12:00 PM: The March moves north and west through Center City toward the Parkway.
 Expect live performances, music, and a celebratory-yet-activist atmosphere.

-- ~12:00 PM: Front of the March reaches the Gayborhood and flows into the Festival.
+- ~12:00 PM: Front of the March reaches the Parkway and flows into the Festival.

 Best Viewing Spots

-- Walnut Street between 8th and 11th — Watch the March pass through Center City.
+- Along JFK Boulevard / 16th Street — Watch the March pass through Center City.
 Thinner crowds, easier to find a spot.

-- 11th & Locust — Where the March transitions into the Festival.
-You'll catch the march's finale and be right at the festival entrance.
+- 21st & the Parkway — Where the March flows into the Festival.
+You'll catch the finale and be right at the festival entrance.

 Pro Tip